|CONDOMINIUM ASSOCIATIONS EDUCATION|

 Ramsey Agan and Grace Agan, v.
 Plaza East Association, Inc.

-(a) From the inception of the association, the association shall maintain each of the following items, if applicable, which shall constitute the official records of the association:
+(a) From the inception of the association, the association shall maintain each of the following items, if applicable, which constitutes the official records of the association:

-3. A photocopy of the recorded bylaws of the association and of each amendment to the bylaws.
+3. A photocopy of the recorded bylaws of the association and each amendment to the bylaws.

 5. A copy of the current rules of the association.

-6. A book or books which contain the minutes of all meetings of the association, of the board of administration, and of unit owners, which minutes must be retained for at least 7 years.
+6. A book or books that contain the minutes of all meetings of the association, the board of administration, and the unit owners, which minutes must be retained for at least 7 years.

 7. A current roster of all unit owners and their mailing addresses, unit identifications, voting certifications, and, if known, telephone numbers.
-The association shall also maintain the electronic mailing addresses and the numbers designated by unit owners for receiving notice sent by electronic transmission of those unit owners consenting to receive notice by electronic transmission.
-The electronic mailing addresses and telephone numbers must be removed from association records if consent to receive notice by electronic transmission is revoked.
-However, the association is not liable for an erroneous disclosure of the electronic mail address or the number for receiving electronic transmission of notices.
+The association shall also maintain the electronic mailing addresses and facsimile numbers of unit owners consenting to receive notice by electronic transmission.
+The electronic mailing addresses and facsimile numbers are not accessible to unit owners if consent to receive notice by electronic transmission is not provided in accordance with sub-subparagraph (c)3.e.
+However, the association is not liable for an inadvertent disclosure of the electronic mail address or facsimile number for receiving electronic transmission of notices.

 8. All current insurance policies of the association and condominiums operated by the association.